Gender and Reparations: Understanding Women's Struggles for Justice Historical Memory and Redress

 This project examines the nature and forms of reparation for women survivors of sexual violence during the 36-year long armed conflict in Guatemala, within a context of ongoing structural impunity, militarism and gender-based violence.

-See the York U. project website for more information on the project.
+Refer to the York U. project website for more information on the project.

 Creativity as an intervention strategy with Mayan women in Guatemala